simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/fixed_translation_mapping/data_model.md

 ## `Mapping` class docstring

-The class of a single fixed-translation mapping settings.
+This class is for a single fixed-translation mapping setting.

 ### `__init__` method docstring

-A single fixed-translation mapping settings.<hr>
+A single fixed-translation mapping setting.<hr>

 **[Parameters]**

 - `key`: str
-  - A key value (this value needs to set a source english string).
+  - A key value (this value needs to set source English string).
 - `value`: str
   - A translated value.

 ## `Mappings` class docstring

-The class for fixed-translation mappings settings.
+This class is for fixed-translation mappings settings.

 ### `__init__` method docstring